 Finally, appropriate valuation ratios need to be calculated consistently across the comparable set, using the same definition for each comparable.

-- José Alberro is co-head of the international arbitration and litigation practice and a senior adviser and Paul Zurek is principal at Cornerstone Research.
+José Alberro is a senior adviser and Paul Zurek is a principal at Cornerstone Research.

-- Note that observed values do not need to be transactions on an exchange – it is sufficient to observe agreed upon transaction prices or values outside of the public market context.
+Note that observed values do not need to be derived from transactions on an exchange – it is sufficient to observe transaction prices or values outside of the public market context.

-- Note that many economists believe that, absent a party having access to value-relevant private information, the market price is the best indication of ‘fundamental’ value, especially when participants in a well-functioning market are rational economic agents.
+Note that many economists believe that, in the absence of a party having access to value-relevant private information, the market price is the best indication of ‘fundamental’ value, especially when participants in a well-functioning market are rational economic agents.

-- EBITDA is defined as earnings before interest, taxes, amortisation and depreciation and is a measure of earnings commonly used in valuations.
+EBITDA is defined as earnings before interest, taxes, depreciation and amortisation, and is a measure of earnings commonly used in valuations.

-- Market capitalisation (commonly referred to as market cap) is the market value of the outstanding shares of a publicly traded company, and equals to the share price times the number of shares outstanding.
+Market capitalisation (commonly referred to as market cap) is the market value of the outstanding shares of a publicly traded company, and equals the share price times the number of shares outstanding.

-- See the discussion in the section titled ‘The Relationship Between the Comparables and Discounted Cash Flow Approaches’ for more details on the PE ratio and its fundamental drivers.
+See the discussion below in the section entitled ‘The relationship between the comparables and DCF approaches’ for more details on the PE ratio and its fundamental drivers.

-- Given that the PE ratio is used to value common equity, we are making a comparison to a discounted cash flow valuation of common equity, which is a variation of the DCF methodology for valuing the entire company.
+Given that the PE ratio is used to value common equity, we are making a comparison to a DCF valuation of common equity, which is a variation of the DCF methodology for valuing the entire company.
 Therefore, the discount and growth rates discussed here are rates that are applicable to common equity.